hdbham/hbdham/README.md

 - 👨‍💻 All of my projects are available at [hdbham.com](hdbham.com)

-- 💬 Ask me about **Front-end Frameworks, Node.js, Discrete Mathematics, Data structures and scary CS math**
+- 💬 Ask me about **Front-end Frameworks, Node.js, Discrete Mathematics, Data Structures and networking protocols**

 - 📄 Know about my experiences [Resume Link](Resume Link)